neilkatin/lahcert-activation-process/source/individuals.rst

     You may be asked to stand by, or you may be given a task.
 Remember: you are a volunteer; you should feel free to reject any assignment that you aren't comfortable with.

-    If you don't hear back within 30 minutes or so.
-You can gather your personal protective equipment and gear, and  proceed to the ARK.
+    If you don't hear back within 30 minutes or so:  you can gather your personal protective equipment and gear, and  proceed to the ARK.
     Remember: silence *may* mean that we aren't activating, or that SMS is not functioning.